GameBrief · Reviews

 How long is Fatekeeper in Early Access?
 The studio says the current Early Access build runs roughly two hours.
 Paraglacial plans to reach about 15 hours of content for the 1.0 release and estimates the Early Access period will last around 18 months.

-Is Fatekeeper worth buying at $7.99?
+Is Fatekeeper worth buying at $9.99?
 If you want a focused first-person melee RPG and accept that the story is short right now, yes.
+The $7.99 intro discount ended June 16; standard price is now $9.99.
 If you expect a 15-hour campaign on day one, wait for a later patch.
 The price is set to rise as content is added.

 Does Fatekeeper have multiplayer or co-op?
 No. Fatekeeper is single-player only, with Steam Cloud and Family Sharing support.
 There is no co-op or PvP mode listed on the store page.